FlowFuse/flowfuse/docs/user/logs.md

 Within the project view the logs tab displays the Node-RED log, this will contain information such as nodes being added, and errors relating to your flows.

-The log information is kept back to the last time the container was restarted, you can view older information onf the `Load earlier...` link at the top of the log.
+The log information is kept back to the last time the container was restarted, you can view older information on the `Load earlier...` link at the top of the log.

 <img src="images/projectlog.png" width=300 />